Cray-HPE/docs-csm/install/pre-installation.md

    vim system_config.yaml
    ```

 ### 3.2.
-Create the system configuration using one of the following options:
+Create the system configuration using one of the following options

 Re-installations may skip this section and jump to [3.3.
 Generate system configuration](#33-generate-system-configuration).